What A-levels do you need to study law?

 Alternatively, what A-level subjects are useful for law?

-- critical thinking may help with the Law National Admissions Test (LNAT) – but to keep your options open, the subject is better done as a fifth AS-level.
+- Critical thinking may help with the Law National Admissions Test (Lnat) – but to keep your options open, the subject is better done as an extra AS-level.

 You can browse law courses here on The Uni Guide to learn more, including full entry requirements and the common A-level subjects current students apply with – compare these to get an idea of how flexible a university may be on the subjects they actually accept, against what they ask for upfront.